SandeepPG2FSDS/powerbi/README.md

-# Mini Project
+# Mini Project Sales Trend Analysis(G16-SQL AND POWER BI)
 A brief description of what this project does and who it's for

 problem statement:
-sales trend analysis
+# Sales Trend Analysis
+## Guidance Mrs. Siddhika Shah

 Introduction: